diabeatz96/cain/README.md

 ##  Acknowledgments

+   - Tom Bloom Creator of Cain
+   - Adam Kostandy (Diabeatz96) - Original creator and lead developer of the repository
    - Myco from the Pilot.NET/CAIN Discord for providing icon assets
-   - Tom Bloom Creator of Cain
    - My sunday DND group
    - My friend carmen for miscellaneous ideas and polish
-   - Diabeatz96, ahandleman and Benji as developers
+   - ahandleman and Benji as developers
-   - bugeso and loupgarou for development contributions
+   - bugeso and loupgarou for development contributions and v1.3 updates

 [**Return**](#-overview)